-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered by our plan This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2023 this amount is \$8,300.
+- Your in-network maximum out-of-pocket amount is \$6,700.
+This is the most you pay during the calendar year for covered plan services received from network providers.
+The amounts you pay for copayments, and coinsurance for covered services from network providers count toward this in-network maximum out-of-pocket amount.
+(The amounts you pay for plan premiums, Part D prescription drugs, and services from out-of-network providers do not count toward your in-network maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your in-network maximum out-of-pocket amount.
+These services are noted with additional language in the Medical Benefits Chart.)
+If you have paid \$6,700 for covered services from network providers, you will not have any out-of-pocket costs for the rest of the year when you see our network providers.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party). - Your combined maximum out-of-pocket amount is \$12,450.
+This is the most you pay during the calendar year for covered plan services received from both in-network and out-of-network providers.
+The amounts you pay for copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
+These services are noted with an asterisk in the Medical Benefits Chart.)
+If you have paid \$12,450; for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are noted with additional language in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$8,300, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+Section 1.3 Our plan does not allow providers to "balance bill" you

-Section 1.3 Our plan does not allow providers to "balance bill" you not add additional separate charges, called "balance billing."
+As a member of SelectHealth Medicare Choice, an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
+Providers may not add additional separate charges, called "balance billing."
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.